divprasad/USUV_submission/README.md

 ## Overview

+This repository is specific for Usutu virus submission as it has been adapted accordingly.

-This repository contains scripts and data for generating and submitting XML files to the European Nucleotide Archive (ENA).
-The scripts convert TSV files containing metadata into XML files with the required structure for submitting experiment, run, and sample metadata objects to ENA.
+It contains scripts and dummy data for generating and submitting XML files to the European Nucleotide Archive (ENA).
+The scripts convert TSV files containing metadata into XML files with the required structure and submit the experiment, run, and sample metadata objects all in one go.

 ## Repository Structure